RailsEventStore/rails_event_store/contrib/ruby_event_store-protobuf/README.md

-# Ruby Event Store Protobf
+# Ruby Event Store Protobuf

 Moved from RubyEventStore (based on version 1.3.0).